openkfw/TruBudget/api/src/service/domain/README.md

 ## Overview

-This directory contains EEPPortal domain/business logic, along with business event and entity definitions.
+This directory contains EEP-Portal domain/business logic, along with business event and entity definitions.

 The domain is split into sub-domains, each located in a dedicated directory (note that `errors` is not a domain on its own).
 The following graphic shows those domains along with the domain entities they contain: